Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 Is Annie Baby Monitor worth the subscription?

-If you'll use the cross-platform reach (Android + iOS, or Windows/Linux as the parent unit) and the multi-baby support, yes — Annie is the most mature app-only monitor at this pricing.
+If you'll use the cross-platform reach (Android + iOS, or Windows/Linux as the parent unit) or the multi-baby support, yes — Annie is the most mature app-only monitor at this pricing.
 If you're all-iPhone and want AI features, Tuck or Cloud Baby Monitor are stronger fits.
 The $149.99 lifetime tier is the best value if you're committed.

 Does Annie work without Wi-Fi?